Echo Park Lake, lotus

 • Manhattan Beach

 Your head will spin at all the options for fun available at Polliwog, the largest park in the South Bay.
 Three well-shaded play areas include a lighthouse structure, countless swings and so much more.
-Nearby, you’ll find a picnic area with plenty of tables and barbecues, as well as three gazebos, a nine-hole disc golf course, an exercise area, an amphitheater where concerts and other special events often take place, the city’s historical museum and a dog run.
+Nearby, you’ll find a picnic area with plenty of tables and barbecues, as well as three gazebos, a rose garden, an exercise area, an amphitheater where concerts and other special events often take place, the city’s historical museum and a dog run.
 At the center of it all is a large pond, home to ducks and geese.
 When summer rolls around, you can also enroll the little ones in swimming lessons at nearby Begg Pool.

 Advertising